joemoose/dungeoneers.d20/docs/appendix-g.md

 - **WARD**

 	Manifest a shimmering, translucent shield around you or a target for as many combat rounds as essence spent.
 The ward provides an advantage on attribute checks to avoid magical effects and impairs damage from physical attacks.
 The ward moves with its target.
 The ward can be sundered and destroyed to negate all damage from a single spell or attack.
 The maximum size of the target warded is that of the sorcerer.
-For each additional essence expend the size can be doubled,
+For each additional essence expended, the size can be doubled,

 ### Dark Magic